WHAT TO EXPECT WHEN BOOKING

-Here you will find information about the process of booking a charter yacht vacation in the Caribbean.
-There is an explanation of how the deposit and balance payments are collected.
+On this page you will find important information about the process of booking a charter yacht vacation in the Caribbean.
+There is also an explanation of how the deposit and balance payments are collected.

-Explanations on how the Booking Confirmation is handled, the need for Travel Insurance, and how Hurricane issues are handled.
+In addition, you will find an explanation on how the Booking Confirmation is handled.
+In addition, you will be informed about the need for Travel Insurance, and how a Hurricane can effect your charter.

 Deposits and Final Payments